5 Things We Can’t Wait To See On Sex/Life Season 2

+If you're a fan of Sex/Life and are missing it dearly, the dry spell is about to end because Netflix has officially renewed the sizzling drama for a second season.

-On Monday (US time), the streaming giant announced the news with an Instagram video featuring thirsty TikTok reactions to the previous season that attracted 67 million viewers in its first month.
+On Monday, the streaming giant announced the news with an Instagram video featuring thirsty TikTok reactions to the previous season that attracted 67 million viewers in its first month.

 "Are you ready for more?" read the caption underneath the clip, and yes, the answer is obviously yes.